Oncology and research

 Scopes

-The Clinical Research Unit (CRU-IOSI), is responsible for the management and coordination of clinical trials with investigational therapies at all stages of development.
-The CRU-IOSI is the point of contact for all matters pertaining to the conduct of clinical research and supports investigators and various research groups with the goal of improving the quality of clinical research by encouraging a culture of innovation.
+The Clinical Research Unit ( CRU-IOSI) is responsible for managing and coordinating clinical trials involving experimental therapies at all stages of development.
+The CRU-IOSI serves as the point of contact for all matters related to the conduct of clinical research and supports investigators and various research groups with the goal of improving the quality of clinical research while fostering a culture of innovation.

-These units have highly qualified medical and nursing staff with long experience in conducting clinical trials at all stages of development (phase I-III studies and translational studies).
-They collaborate with all units and physicians at IOSI for patients included in clinical trials and with national and international consortia, institutes and research groups to conduct multicenter clinical trials.
+These units are staffed by highly qualified medical and nursing personnel with extensive experience in conducting clinical trials at all stages of development (Phase I–III trials and translational studies).
+They collaborate with all IOSI units and physicians regarding patients enrolled in clinical trials, as well as with national and international consortia, institutes, and research groups to conduct multicenter clinical trials.

-The main themes of clinical research at IOSI are new drug development, prostate cancer and lymphatic neoplasms.
+The main areas of clinical research at the Istituto Oncologico della Svizzera Italiana are the development of new drugs, prostate cancer, and lymphatic neoplasms.

-Other research topics include breast cancer, lung cancer, research in hematology, gastrointestinal cancers, gynecological cancers, melanomas, and research in radiation therapy.
+Other research areas include breast cancer, lung cancer, hematology research, gastrointestinal cancers, gynecological cancers, melanoma, and radiation therapy research.

 Highlights

-Clinical trials with experimental therapies are currently underway at IOSI for both patients with solid tumors and patients with lymphomas and other hematologic malignancies.
+Clinical trials using experimental therapies are currently underway at the Institute for patients with solid tumors, as well as for patients with lymphomas and other hematologic malignancies.

-Patients can contact the medical head of clinical research directly or through their treating physicians.
-If there is an indication for one of the available experimental therapies, an appointment is made for a medical consultation.
-Treatment is started only after the patient has evaluated and accepted the proposed therapy, the manner in which the treatment is to be carried out, and the controls to be performed, then reading and signing the informed consent approved by the cantonal ethics committee.
+Patients may contact the physician in charge of clinical research directly or through their treating physicians.
+If a patient is deemed eligible for one of the available experimental therapies, an appointment is scheduled for a medical consultation.
+Treatment begins only after the patient has reviewed and accepted the treatment proposal, the treatment protocol, and the required follow-up visits, and has read and signed the informed consent form approved by the cantonal ethics committee.

 People